victorbaldin56/Onegin/README.md

 # Onegin
-A string sorter written on C, can sort strings by the beginning and by the end.
+A string sorter written on C, can sort strings by the beginning or by the end.

-## Disclaimer
-The original text of the poem remains untouched.

 ## Build
 ```